raspberrypilearning/hobby-selector/en/step_1.md

 You will:
 + Make the micro:bit light up and display images
-+ Use random numbers to make choices
++ Use random numbers to make choices!
 + Use `if`{:class='microbitlogic'} blocks to control which images are displayed
 + Use the logo or a button to clear the display